bahtibek-an/frontend-my_intagram/README.md

 npm run dev
 ```
 ## Usage
-You can use the `Installation section` or just click the link: https://maqsud-instagram-qwasar.vercel.app/duck
+You can use the `Installation` section or just click the link to see deployed web-site: https://maqsud-instagram-qwasar.vercel.app/

 ### The Core Team
 Maqsud Yusupov (7 - main season)